EVerest/zvt/README.md

 ## Getting started

-Start by looking in [`status`](zvt/src/bin/status/main.rs) for a typical way of interfacing with a terminal.
+The [zvt_cli][zvt_cli/src/main.rs] is both a useful swiss army knife to interacting with a payment terminal as well as the example on how you use the library.

 A useful standalone tool is [`feig_update`](zvt/src/bin/feig_update/main.rs) which we use in production to update the Firmware of our cVEND plug terminals.
+This will eventually also be folded into `zvt_cli`.